History of Kolkata: The fall of Calcutta to Siraj ud-Daula

 Clive seized on this plan to get rid of two enemies at once.
 Citing non-existent reasons, he attacked Murshidabad, having previously reached an agreement with Mir Jafar to install him on the musnud of Bengal.
 On the fateful day of 23 June 1757, 23 miles away from Murshidabad in the mango groves of Palashi, the armies met at the Battle of Plassey.
 The British army consisted of 800 European soldiers and 2,200 Indian soldiers, while the Nawab's army was made up of 18,000 cavalry and 50,000 infantry.
-At the start of this seemingly impossible battle, generals Rai Durlav and Iar Latif held their armies together, but in an act of treachery Mir Jafar led his troops away from the battlefield, and the remaining army led by Mirmadan and Mohanlal was defeated.
+At the start of this seemingly impossible battle, generals Rai Durlav and Iar Latif held their armies together, but in an act of treachery, Mir Jafar led his troops away from the battlefield, and the remaining military led by Mirmadan and Mohanlal was defeated.

 Siraj ud-Daula escaped but was later caught and killed by Miran, the son of Mir Jafar.
 Mir Jafar was made the new Nawab, and the British had effectively seized control of Bengal.
 In 1765, after defeating the next Nawab, Mir Qasim, the Nawab of Oudh and the Mughal Emperor at the Battle of Buxar, there was no one to stand in the way of the British and their dominance in North India.
-Thus, British imperialism began in India with the conquest of Bengal, a game in which a main pawn was the great city of Calcutta.
+Thus, British imperialism in India began with the conquest of Bengal, a pivotal event in which the great city of Calcutta played a significant role.

 Calcutta also had an indirect but important influence on the battles of the Carnatic Wars.
 When Madras fell to Dupleix, the British were still able to direct the war from another of their strongholds, Calcutta.
 They also used the wealth of Bengal to defeat the French.
 As Dr. R. C. Majumdar stated in An Advanced History of India, "The Battle of Plassey may be truly said to have decided the fate of the French in India."